1Hyena/libamp/README.md

 To display an ansmap in the terminal, use the `amp_to_ans()` function.
-It requires a pointer to the ansmap image structure and a pointer to the memory location to copy the resulting ANSI escape code sequences that the terminal could render.
+It requires a pointer to the ansmap image structure and a pointer to the memory location to copy the resulting ANSI escape code sequences that the terminal can render.
 If `nullptr` is used for the memory location, the output will be written to the standard output of the program.

 ### Examples ###################################################################